-3. Names, positions and contact information of the Offices responsible for receiving information for the repatriation of an individual suspected of committing, or known to have committed, criminal violations and identified as being of special interest to the Government of Mexico.
+3. Names, positions and contact information of the Officers in charge of receiving information of the repatriation of persons suspected of committing, or known to have committed, criminal violations and have been identified as being of special interest to the Government of Mexico.

-Attorney General of Mexico (PGR) PGR Legal Office in San Antonio, Texas
+Attorney General of Mexico (PGR), PGR Legal Office in El Paso, Texas